 Overview

 If you're looking for a neighborhood with good and cheap food, laid-back bars, and easy to bike streets, Lower Haight is your place.
-Lower Haight sits directly to the east of Upper Haight (AKA Haight Ashbury) and is known to be grungier and more bohemian than its upper counterpart.
+Lower Haight sits directly to the east of Upper Haight (AKA Haight Ashbury).
+It has drastically changed over the past few decades and is now one of the most desirable central pockets of the city due to it's walkability, proximity to other neighborhoods and community vibe.

 Notable attractions